Need to know

 "The shop assistant said they'd run out of N95 masks but still had P2 masks, and handed me a Priceline bag," the woman told us on social media.
-(N95 and P2 are different names for the same type of recommended face mask to protect against smoke.)

 "I thought it was odd that it had been repackaged, but maybe with the shortages Priceline had made the decision to spread out bulk masks so more people could get them," she continues.
 "So I paid $10 for two packs of five masks so my family and I could travel safely."